VimYoung/Spell/spell-framework/README.md

 ## Docs

-Docs can be found [here](https://docs.rs/spell-framework/latest/spell_framework/).
+Docs can be found [here](https://docs.rs/crate/spell-framework/).

 ## Contributing

-I should say that at this point, the crate is not ready for contributions but people can open issues for suggestions.
-Bugs and feature-requests will be ignored for now.
-As soon as a stable release happens, I will restructure my workflow for issues and PR.
+The library is still in an early stage.
+Yet I will encourage you try it out, feel free to open issues and even better PRs for issues.
+Feature requests can be posted in the issues section itself, but since a lot of things are planned already, they will take a lower priority.